byuitechops/for-the-strength-of-developers/Handbook/8. How to be a Lead/one-on-ones.md

 First, start the interview with a prayer.

+If you can, get through all of these questions.
+If the employee brings up some of their concerns or you see a need to talk further on a subject, then perhaps hand select a few of these instead.

 General Questions include:
 1. How are you/personal questions?
 2. What did you work on this week/ what are your current projects?